 As any other VPN on the market that encrypts your online traffic, NordVPN will affect your overall speed to some degree.
 If you are using a server that is closer to your location, you should be just fine and the impact should not be higher than 20-30%.
 However, if you connect to a more distant server or turn the double encryption feature on, you can expect more significant speed drops.
 These go from a 98% speed loss for servers on the other half of the globe to just a little over 30% for servers that are relatively close.
 Bottom line, it all depends on the security options you are using and the server you are connected to.

-Here are some steps you can take to boost your Internet speed while using a VPN, according to NordVPN’s website and our in-house experts.
+Fortunately, there are still some nifty tricks that can squeeze some additional speed out of your current setup.
+Here are some steps you can take to boost your Internet speed while using a VPN, according to NordVPN’s website and our in-house experts:

-- 2. Change the protocol.
+- Change the protocol.
 NordVPN uses UDP as its default protocol.
-You can try switching to TCP manually and test your Internet speed again to check whether there’s an improvement.
+You can try switching to TCP manually and test your Internet speed again to check whether there is an improvement.

-- 4. Switch servers.
-Connecting to a server that’s located far away from your location may lead to speed slowdowns.
+- Switch servers.
+Connecting to a server that is located far away from your location may lead to speed slowdowns.
 NordVPN operates hundreds of servers around the world, so it should be quite easy to find one close to you.

-- 6. Check your drivers.
-It’s important to have the latest driver updates if you want your device to run smoothly.
+- Check your drivers.
+It is important to have the latest driver updates if you want your device to run smoothly.